 - Discover the entire process for the requirements of becoming a firefighter;

-- Effectively communicate knowledge of Fire Science content areas, including fire safety, critical incident command system, emergency planning, fire science operations, fire exercise planning, fire and emergency operations center organization and management, leadership, resource planning, and utilization of national fire science operation guidelines;
+- Effectively communicate knowledge of Fire Science content areas, including fire safety, critical incident command system, emergency planning, fire science operations, fire exercise planning, fire & emergency operations center organization & management, leadership, resource planning, and utilization of national fire science operation guidelines;

 - Demonstrate critical thinking, communications and management skills by analyzing situations, determining proper actions, understanding the costs and benefits of actions, evaluating possible alternatives and unforeseen circumstances, and then taking appropriate actions as an incident responder or manager;

-- Possess the technical and general education courses needed to be able to pursue a baccalaureate degree in fire science or emergency management.
+- Possess the technical and general education courses needed to pursue a baccalaureate degree in fire science or emergency management.